Free Junk Removal Software,

 The ones haulers actually ask before they sign up.

-Can the customer send photos of the pile so I can estimate before the truck rolls?
+Can the customer text photos of the pile so I can estimate before the truck rolls?

 Can I price by truck volume — 1/8, 1/4, 1/2, 3/4, full?